-For general enquiries, please contact UniSA College Web: http://www.unisa.edu.au/study-at-unisa/unisa-college/ Email: college@unisa.edu.au Ph: (08) 8302 7407
+For general enquiries, please contact the Teaching Innovation Unit (TIU) Web: https://i.unisa.edu.au/staff/teaching-innovation-unit/ Email: tiu@unisa.edu.au Ph: (08) 8302 7847

 About me

-I am Course Coordinator for the UniSA College courses Digital Literacy and Future Ideas.
-In 2017-2018 I coordinated and developed the UniSA Online core course Critical Approaches to Online Learning with OCF Lucy Andrew.
-I enjoy using innovative teaching approaches to build student engagement, with a focus on technology, equity, interactivity and new media.
-I was honoured to receive a 2018 Australian Award for University Teaching and a 2016 UniSA Teaching Citation for my work in enabling pedagaogy, and a 2017 Digital Learning Citation with Rebecca Godwin and Cameron McTernan for 'leadership in digital learning through innovative course design which empowers students as digital citizens and producers'.
+Prior to this appointment, I was a Senior Lecturer in Education Futures where I coordinated courses in Digital Literacy and Future Ideas.
+I was honoured to receive a 2018 Australian Award for University Teaching and a 2016 UniSA Teaching Citation for my work in enabling pedagogy, and a 2017 Digital Learning Citation with Rebecca Godwin and Cameron McTernan for 'leadership in digital learning through innovative course design which empowers students as digital citizens and producers'.
 View some of the innovative student work and explore our teaching approaches here.
+In 2017-2018 I coordinated and developed the UniSA Online core course Critical Approaches to Online Learning with OCF Lucy Andrew, leading to a team nomination as finalists for a UO Award.
 Read more about the approaches my colleagues and I employ in 'New course opens up digital world to College students', 'Creating tomorrow's digital citizens' and 'All the students in my lecture are on their phones... that's perfect!'
-There is broad social applications for effective approaches to new technology; for more information, see my interview on Social Media on the Weekend Today show here or read about The joy of missing out: How to stop your social media addiction, How reducing social media use and staying active can help fight off winter blues, Viral Crazes, or What Instagram privacy settings and copyright mean for the photos you post.

 I have worked at the University of South Australia since 2001, teaching across a range of subject areas in the School of Creative Industries (Previously: Communication, International Studies and Languages), including Film and Television, Media Arts, Foundation Studies and Cultural Studies courses.
 Sophie Relf and I received an Australian Learning and Teaching Council citation based on our exemplary team-teaching and our commitment to student engagement.
 In our teaching, we enjoyed exploring the innovative methods available through recent developments in digital technology.
 As a result of our innovative and collaborative teaching, we received an ALTC citation in 2008, a UniSA citation in 2007, as well as the award for Sessional Staff Excellence in Team-teaching for the Division of Education, Arts and Social Sciences in 2003 and 2004.
 I was also honoured to receive a Supported Teacher Award in 2009 and Supported Researcher recognition in 2012.
 In 2008, 2009 and 2010, I presented papers at the Australian Screen Production Education and Research Association conference and served on the Executive Board of ASPERA - the peak body for the nation's film schools.